 Among all households with an adult ages 51 to 64 (and with a spouse younger than 65 if married), medical conditions substantially increase out-of-pocket health spending (table 4).
-The presence of two or three medical conditions per adult member of the household has no significant impact on total out-of-pocket health expenditures, but increases health expenditures exclusive of premiums by 63 percent ($e^{0.49}$ -1).
+The presence of two or three medical conditions per adult member of the household has no significant impact on total out-of-pocket health expenditures, but increases health expenditures exclusive of premiums by 63 percent (e0.49-1).
 The presence of four or more conditions per capita increases total out-of-pocket health expenditures by 79 percent and out-of-pocket health expenditures exclusive of premiums by 206 percent.
 However, these models provide no evidence that increased spending crowds out nonhealth consumption for typical adults ages 51 to 64.
 The coefficients on medical conditions in the nonhealth spending equations are small and insignificant (with t-statistics less than 1).

 When we restrict the sample to low-income households (with annual per capita incomes below \$20,000), we find evidence that high out-of-pocket health care spending forces people with limited financial resources to lower their living standards.
 The presence of four or more medical conditions per capita increases out-of-pocket health spending exclusive of premiums by 310 percent relative to the presence of 1.5 or fewer medical conditions.
 (The standard error on the coefficient is more than twice as large in the restricted sample as in the full sample because the full sample includes many more observations.
 As a result, the estimated effect in the restricted sample is only marginally significant.)
-Medical conditions per adult member of the household reduces total expenditures excluding health care by 26 percent for low-income households ages 51 to 64 and reduces total expenditures excluding health and housing costs by 35 percent.
+Medical conditions also significantly reduce nonhealth spending.
+The presence of two or three medical conditions per adult member of the household reduces total expenditures excluding health care by 26 percent for low-income households ages 51 to 64 and reduces total expenditures excluding health and housing costs by 30 percent.
+The presence of four or more medical conditions reduces total spending less health and housing costs by 35 percent.